1. MyDMV Top ↑

 - Written Driving Test.
-Download the Driver Handbook (PDF) and study it if you have to take the written test.
-It is not an easy test.
+Download the Driver Handbook and study it if you have to take the written test./li>

 - VIN Inspection.
 Any vehicle that has never been registered or titled in Nevada must have a Vehicle Identification Number inspection.
 Visit the inspection station outside the main office (at larger DMV locations) before you come inside.
 You do not have to complete the VIN inspection at the same time as the registration.

 - Proof of Insurance.
-You must obtain insurance from a Nevada-licensed carrier prior to registering your vehicle and present a Nevada Evidence of Insurance card.
+You must obtain insurance from a Nevada-licensed carrier prior to registering your vehicle and present Nevada Evidence of Insurance.
 See Vehicle Registration Requirements for other items you will need.

 Read this website carefully and Contact Us before you come in to make sure you are ready to go and only have to visit the DMV once.